dvcolin/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions, often used with cookies, are used to track the time a user is logged into a website.
+If the user leaves the website and comes back while the session and cookie is still active, they are not required to log in again.
+Sessions are stored on both the client and server, while cookies are only stored on the client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt encrypts passwords by `hashing` them a specified number of times.
+When a user creates an account, the actual password is not stored on the database, instead a hash of the password is stored.
+This is used to make passwords more secure.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt encrypts passwords and makes it much harder for attackers to gain access to users' real passwords (the password that the user enters at log in).
+It encrypts the passwords numerous times, making the password more secure each time it is hashed.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JSON web token are the header, payload, and signature.
+The header specifies the algorithm used and type of token.
+The payload is the user information that is sent to the client with the token (such as username).
+The signature is used to verify that the token is valid, and hasn't been modified by a user in any way.

 ## Minimum Viable Product